nlathia/nlathia.github.io/_posts/2011-10-04-Two-kinds-of-conference.md

 In doing so, Ubicomp joins the rest of the "who are we?" gang, including the AI community (what is artificial intelligence?), the data mining community (what should being a data miner mean?), and the recommender community (I remember a panel at one of the past conferences: "RecSys isn't anybody's home conference.
 We all belong elsewhere").

-The problem with this is that, in theory, doing <em>everything</em> dilutes the value of any <em>one thing</em> that you do: understanding the goal of the community really affects the quality and impact of the work that can be done.
+The problem with this is that, in theory, doing _everything_ dilutes the value of any _one thing_ that you do: understanding the goal of the community really affects the quality and impact of the work that can be done.
 But is this really the case?
 Personally, I am not sure if I agree.
 In particular, I remembered <a href="http://mobblog.cs.ucl.ac.uk/2010/07/26/sigir-research-vs-reality/" target="_blank">a post</a> that I wrote about SIGIR 2010 where I quoted another researcher when I wrote:

 > the research has fallen into a methodological rut; the conference is “trapped by a very successful paradigm [...where] people can do complex work, the quality of that work can be measured, and progress made.”